-If you still have the false perception that our government monitors corporations and protects us from evil-doers, here is a list of mind altering documentaries that you need to watch (in no particular order):
+If you still have the false perception that our government monitors corporations and protects us from evil-doers, here is a list of mind altering documentaries and films that you need to watch (in no particular order):

 Food Related Documentaries